-47. In the Online Appendix, we check that the pattern of capital gains residuals is highly correlated with capital gains on listed equities and housing coming from
+47In the Appendix, we check that the pattern of capital gains residuals is highly correlated with capital gains on listed equities and housing coming from available asset price indexes (see Figures A143 to A157).

-Second, we might somewhat underestimate the value of public assets in the 1970s in countries like the United Kingdom, France, and Italy.
-Part of the capital gains we measure might simply correspond to the fact that private agents have acquired privatized assets at relatively cheap prices.
-From the viewpoint of households, this is indeed a capital gain, but from a national wealth perspective it is a pure transfer from public to private hands, and it should be neutralized by raising the level of 1970 wealth.
-Whenever possible, we have attempted to count government assets at equivalent market values throughout the available asset price indexes (see Figures A143 to A157).
 Note that the capital gains inferred from our wealth decomposition exercises are structurally lower than those coming from equity price indexes, for a good reason.
 A substantial fraction of national saving takes the form of corporate retained earnings (see Table IV) and these earnings generate structural capital gains in equity markets.
-Should we exclude retained earnings from saving in the wealth accumulation equation, then we would similarly find much larger residual capital gains (see Appendix Table A105, and studies by Eisner 1980; Babeau 1983; Wolff and Greenwood 1992; Wolff 1999; Gale and Sabelhaus 1999).
+Should we exclude retained earnings from saving in the wealth accumulation equation, then we would similarly find much larger residual capital gains (see Appendix Table A105, and studies by Eisner (1980), Babeau (1983), Greenwood and Wolff (1992), Wolff (1999), and Gale and Sabelhaus (1999)).
 Such capital gains, however, would be spurious, in the sense that they correspond to the accumulation of earnings retained within corporations to finance new investment (thereby leading to rising stock prices), rather than to a true relative price effect.